The Daleks’ Master Plan 5-10

 Me: Well I do, actually.
 But let’s save that conversation for another time.

-The Monk isn’t very happy when the Doctor rejoins our story already in progress, and Sue is tickled by what she regards as just another insane interlude in a wider, ongoing narrative involving inept Daleks.
+The Monk isn’t pleased when the Doctor rejoins our story already in progress, and Sue is tickled by what she regards as another insane interlude in a wider, ongoing narrative involving inept Daleks.

 Sue: Does the Monk keep coming back throughout the series to get his own back on the Doctor?
 That would be funny.

-Me: Who would you get to play him if he came back today?
+Me: Who would you get to play him if the Monk came back today?

 Sue: Ronnie Corbett.